 All COE graduate students can transfer up to 9-quarter hours (approximately 2 courses) from another college or university as credit toward their Master's or Doctoral degree requirements.
 All other courses must be DePaul coursework.

-Students can take elective courses or courses not required for certification or degree fulfillment as pass/fail.
+Students can take elective courses or courses not required for licensure or degree fulfillment as pass/fail.
 Courses taken pass/fail are not factored into students’ GPA.
-Courses required for certification or degree cannot be taken pass/fail.
+Courses required for licensure or degree cannot be taken pass/fail.

 Timely completion of a program is important.
 Students in Master's Programs are allowed seven years to complete the graduate degree.
 A petition in writing for a one-year extension may be approved by the department or program.